crypt01trucker/SOC-Home-Lab/README.md

    event.code: "1" and event.provider : "Microsoft-Windows-Sysmon" and (*powershell* or *cmd* or *rundll32*)
    ```

-This query identifies process creation events from Sysmon, specifically targeting instances where PowerShell, cmd, or rundll32 are involved.
+This query identifies process creation events from Sysmon, specifically targeting instances where PowerShell, CMD, or RUNDLL32 are involved.

 3. **Event ID 3 - Network Connections**
    Search for Sysmon Event ID 3: